foundObjects/GA503QR-StorageD3Enable-DSDT-Patch/README.md

-The 2021 ASUS ROG Zephyrus G15 ships with a broken ACPI DSDT table that will prevent s0ix suspend/resume from completing successfully.
+The 2021 ASUS ROG Zephyrus G15 (GA503Q models) ships with a broken ACPI DSDT table that will prevent s0ix suspend/resume from completing successfully.
 This script will extract and patch your DSDT and repack it into an initramfs that you can include during boot.

 ## Installing: